Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 Right chief you can count on us!
 We will detect important topics **GOGO GADGET Topic Modeling** in both the CMU dataset and a news article dataset from the New York Times.
 From that, we will be able to compare the representation of these topics over time.

+First, lets decribe the datasets our chief gave us to accomplish our difficult mission.
+A first dataset is the CMU Movies Summary Corpus dataset.
+The movies metadata seemed to be of great interest for our mission.
+It contains 81’741 movies up to 2012 .
+It adds the movies names, the dates of release, the countries and the genres to our toolkit.
+We have also access to the plot summaries of 42’306 movies, perfect to detect relevant topics !
+The second one as our disposition is a dataset from the New York times obtained from kaggle: https://www.kaggle.com/datasets/tumanovalexander/nyt-articles-data.
+The dataset is big and covers the year, title and and excerpt of news from 1920-2020.
+It certainly offers a valuable resource to analyze the presence of themes over the years.

 <br>